 Being isolated or in a state of social insecurity;

 The announcement of the disease is also a crucial moment.
 The patient has to mourn his “normal” life.
 He can go through a phase of astonishment then of revolt and, finally, a depressive state.

 Depression and diabetes: the gear

 Depression causes fatigue and demotivation.
-It may be responsible for the patient's disinvestment for treatment, or for the consumption of alcohol or tobacco.
-The complications which follow aggravate the diabetes, plunging the patient into an even deeper depression.
+It can be responsible for the disinvestment of the patient for his treatment, or the consumption of alcohol or tobacco.
+The complications that follow aggravate the diabetes, plunging the patient into an even deeper depression.

 To know !
 Depression itself promotes diabetes: the risk of developing diabetes is doubled when depression and predisposition to diabetes are associated.